 Conversion of UF4 to UF6 is performed by exothermic reaction with fluorine in a tower reactor.
-UF6 is condensed from the hot effluent gases by passing the effluent stream through a cold trap cooled to $-10^{\circ}$ C. The process requires a source of fluorine gas.
+UF6 is condensed from the hot effluent gases by passing the effluent stream through a cold trap cooled to 263 K (-10°C).
+The process requires a source of gaseous F_2 .

 7.1.6.
-Especially designed or prepared systems for the conversion of UF4 to U metal
+Especially designed or prepared systems for the conversion of UF4 to uranium metal

-Conversion of UF4 to U metal is performed by reduction with magnesium (large batches) or calcium (small batches).
-The reaction is carried out at temperatures above the melting point of uranium (1130 °C).
+Conversion of UF4 to uranium metal is performed by reduction with magnesium (large batches) or calcium (small batches).
+The reaction is carried out at temperatures above the melting point of uranium (1403 K (1130 °C)).